mohdhaji87/Escapeshellcommand/README.md

 In php we can either disable the system call in php.ini configuration file , or if developers needs it then he can filter user input before passing argument to shell .
 There is command call escapeshellcmd() in php which doesn't allow arbitary shell commands to get executed ..

+When you enter google.com as url it fetches "whois google.com" . suppose if attacker enters as google.com;ls -la  or google.com | ls-la then command won't get executed because of escapeshellcmd() php command